How to find an old life insurance policy

 - The name of the insured.

-- Try to find a copy of the policy itself, which will have the insured's name and policy number.
+- The policy itself, if you can find it, which will have the insured's name and policy number.

 Where to look for a copy of the policy